Rodney Klooster

-Rodney Klooster (born 26 November 1996) is a Dutch professional footballer who plays as a right back for Dinamo Tbilisi.
+Rodney Klooster (born 26 November 1996) is a Dutch former professional footballer who played as a right back.
 Besides the Netherlands, he has played in Slovakia, Bulgaria, Finland, and Georgia.

 Career

 Rodney Klooster has a twin brother named Milton.
 He is also a footballer, currently playing for Excelsior Maassluis as a forward.

 Klooster made his Fortuna Liga debut for AS Trenčín against Zemplín Michalovce on 12 March 2017.